DeusNexus/iu-habit-tracker/README.md

 # Development Planning - UML Schemas
 ## Class Diagram
 ![Alt text](Images/UML.jpg?raw=true "UML Class Diagram")
+### Updates
+28 September 2022: Removed functionality for email push notifications, for the scope of the project it would require daemon process to keep running in background to check if certain dates are already met and then send the push notifications.
+This however is no longer supported and can be considered removed.
 ## Flow Diagram
 ![Alt text](Images/Flow-Diagram.jpg?raw=true "UML Flow Diagram")